Minecraft-GBT/docs/en/update.md

 ### July 27, 2024

 - Approved the main package application for Real City Life (via QQ)

+### July 30, 2024

 - Updated Twikoo to 1.6.38

+### July 31, 2024

+- Twikoo and lightGallery are no longer using jsDelivr's CDN loading